 You can access Target Setup from the Target Setup button on the test footer bar, from Camera menu or from the Camera status page.

-Once you have successfully confirmed you camera and target setup, you need to ensure that both Live View and non-Live View focus points are set to the centre point:
+Once you have successfully confirmed your camera and target setup, you need to ensure that both Live View and non-Live View focus points are set to the centre point:

-When the test starts, there is an information message that is shown to remind you to adjust the focus points for both modes to the centre, but FoCal will (currently) NOT verify this, so ensure you have correctly performed this step otherwise the results may be incorrect.
+When the test starts, there is an information message that is shown to remind you to adjust the focus points for both modes to the centre, but FoCal will (currently) not verify this, so ensure you have correctly performed this step otherwise the results may be incorrect.

 Once the setup steps above are complete, you are ready to run the Calibration Check.